History of WGAL in Timeline

 Around late October or early November 2010, WGAL's news set was modified with new flat screen monitors.

-On August 29, 2011, WGAL began broadcasting its local newscasts in high definition.
+On August 29, 2011, WGAL became the second station in South Central Pennsylvania to begin broadcasting its local newscasts in high definition.

 On February 5, 2012, newscasts returned to Studio B with a new set.

-As of April 14, 2012, all four major stations in the Susquehanna Valley air their local newscasts in HD.
+As of April 14, 2012, with WHP-TV's upgrade to HD newscasts, all four major stations in the Susquehanna Valley now air their local newscasts in HD.

 Starting in 2012, WGAL began experiencing declines in news viewership.

-On February 4, 2013, WGAL debuted a nightly half-hour 10 p.m. newscast on its then This TV (now MeTV) affiliated second digital subchannel.
+On February 4, 2013, WGAL debuted a nightly half-hour 10 p.m. newscast on its then This TV affiliated second digital subchannel.

-In May 2013, WGAL experienced the largest declines in news viewership.
+In May 2013, WGAL experienced declines in news viewership.

 February 14, 2014: Studio Roof Collapse

-On February 14, 2014, a portion of the roof at WGAL's Columbia Avenue studio facility collapsed due to heavy snow and ice, forcing evacuation and causing the station to temporarily go off the air.
+On February 14, 2014, a portion of the roof at WGAL's Columbia Avenue studio facility collapsed due to heavy snow and ice, causing evacuations and interrupting broadcasts.

 December 29, 2014: Switched to MeTV

-On August 22, 2016, WGAL debuted an hour-long newscast at 4 p.m., coinciding with the cancellation of The Meredith Vieira Show.
+On August 22, 2016, WGAL debuted an hour-long newscast at 4 p.m.
+This coincided with the cancellation of The Meredith Vieira Show.

 Loading Video...